KSP-RO/RP-1/README.md

 **RP-NQB 0.2.3 Changelog:**

   BALANCE CHANGES:
+  * Increased value of downrange rocket contracts, made the smaller ones a bit less worthwhile.
   * Delinearlization of contracts--contract unlocks are less sequential.
     * Bio SRs are no longer behind First Suborbital Return.
     * X-Plane Altitude is no longer behind Sound Barrier.